gimbalmonkey/pointcloudviz/README.md

 Some applications require "absolute" z-values devoid of elevation influence.
 For instance, to achieve absolute tree height, we subtract the ground elevation from the surface height (Digital Surface Model - Digital Elevation Model).
 This produces tree height from the ground to the canopy maxima and does not include elevation from sea level.
 The visualization result is a "flat" point cloud lacking terrain features.

-Pre-Normalizing a forest stand
+Pre-normalizing a forest stand
 ![](img/prenormalization.JPG)

-Post-Normalizing a forest stand
+Post-normalizing a forest stand
 ![](img/postnormalization.JPG)
+</br> Matt Barker (2019)

 ## Processing Structure from Motion Data